Get instant quote

 To minimize cost:

-• If you have options, choose the material with better machinability, especially for larger orders.
+• When possible, choose a material with higher machinability, especially for larger production runs.

 11. Consider the price of the bulk material